jiarui-liu/jiarui-liu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - NLP for Social Good
-  - Information Retrieval
+  - Robust, trustworthy and fair NLP
-  - Data Mining
+  - CausalNLP

 # Education to show in About widget
 education: